Domestic Asset Protection Trusts

 What is a Domestic Asset Protection Trust?
 First, it is also known as a United States Asset Protection Trusts and fall under special laws in these jurisdictions that allow a trust settlor to be a trust beneficiary with significant protection of the trust assets from the settlor’s creditors, i.e. a “self-settled” trust.
 Without the asset protection trust laws, or a similar trust established in another state without DAPT laws, the settlor’s assets are accessible to creditors to the extent of the trust assets distributed to the settlor of the trust.

 All participating DAPT states have their own statute of limitations on assets transferred therein.
-The Nevada trust offers the shortest limits.
+The Nevada trust is one of the best and offers the shortest limits.
 The statute of limitations sets the time when the trust assets are protected from the settlor’s creditors and will vary depending on each state’s method of defining creditors into classes.
 Each state recognizes preexisting and exception creditors, as well as a few other classes of creditors.
 Exception creditors can access DAPT assets through these statutes.
 Examples of these are ex-spouses and alimony claims, and some states define child support as an exception creditor.
 Each state defines exception creditors differently and it will depend on the state’s classification and public policy.

 The principle benefit of DAPTs is to shelter an individual’s assets from future creditor claims.
 Although only select states have enacted asset protection trust statutes, non DAPT state residents can take advantage of the protective legislation under new rules.
 Though their effectiveness for California and New York residents are less than stellar when compared to offshore options.
 When establishing a domestic asset protection trust the settlor can designate the state law that governs the DAPT, even if the settlor’s home state has no such legal statutes.
 Non DAPT state residents would take steps to ensure the chosen governing law is respected by meeting formalities and requirements of the governing jurisdiction.